Australia legalizes same-sex marriage

 About 12.7 million people participated in the survey, which had a response rate of nearly 80% -- which is considered very high.

-Australians have long been in favor of same-sex marriage, with polling from as long as 10 years ago showing a majority support for legalizing marriage equality.
+Australians have long been in favor of same-sex marriage, with polling from as long as 10 years ago showing majority support for legalizing marriage equality.